Liozon/projet-appmob/README.md

 2. Unzip the folder on your computer

+3. Navigate to `src/app/config.sample.ts` and duplicate it in the same folder

+4. Rename the new file to `config.ts`

+5. In this file, replace every `API_URL_HERE` and `API_KEY_HERE` with your own APi URLs and keys

+    ```typescript
+        export const config = {
+            apiUrl: 'API_URL_HERE',
+            qimgUrl: 'API_URL_HERE',
+            qimgSecret: 'API_KEY_HERE'
+        }
+    ```

-3. Open Git Bash, and navigate to the project folder using
+6. Open Git Bash, and navigate to the project folder using

     ```bash
     cd /path/to/the/folder
     ```

-4. Now, we need to install all the packages and dependencies for this project.
+7. Now, we need to install all the packages and dependencies for this project.
 To do so, run this command in Git Bash:

     ```bash
     npm install